-- A minor concentration is optional. - Minor concentration completion will be recorded on the student's transcript only, not the diploma - Students may transfer (one) course or up to four credits from another institution with approval from the concentration chair in which the minor concentration is granted.
+- A minor concentration is optional. - Minor concentration completion will be recorded on the student's transcript only, not the diploma. - Concentration minor courses numbered 300 or higher must be passed with a C or better. - Students may transfer (one) course or up to four credits from another institution with approval from the concentration chair in which the minor concentration is granted.